This pear jam is flavored with a hint of vanilla and cardamom that add that touch of warmth but let the pear flavors shine. Easy and delicious!

 When I was growing up, for some reason it feels like we picked a lot of berries.
 I'm not sure if we really did, but I distinctly remember a number of times either picking at a local farm or foraging for blackberries.

 While I did a good job helping to eat a good number as we picked, we also always made quite a lot in to blackberry jam.
-Even now, whenever we visit my parents my mum has at least a few jars of homemade raspberry jam and/or strawberry jam on the shelf.
+Even now, whenever we visit my parents, my mum has at least a few jars of that and maybe raspberry or strawberry jam on the shelf.

 After a request from the boys to make some more jam last autumn, I decided to try pear jam.
 It's a great one to get kids involved in helping as pears are pretty easy to help peel and cut.

 Then the actual cooking is relatively quick, so they can see the rewards fairly quickly.
-Even with a bit of a wait before actually trying it.
+Even if you do have to wait a little bit before actually trying it.

 Pear has quite a delicate flavor, so I would say you don't want to add that much in flavors as you can easily overpower it.
-That said, spices pair really well and so it is a great fruit to use in a spiced jam or fruit butter.
+That said, warm spices pair really well so it can work well to add a little in the mix.

 I decided to flavor this jam with a little cardamom and vanilla paste.
-The vanilla is definitely just the right amount as just a little adds a definite flavor.
-You could certainly add a little more cardamom if you like as it is less distinct.
+The vanilla is definitely just the right amount as to me, you only want a little to have a slight flavor rather than dominating.
+You could certainly add a little more cardamom if you like as it is less distinct, but it adds a lovely warmth.

-My aim was to give a little warm spice while still having plenty pear flavor and that's definitely the case.
+My aim with this pear jam recipe was to give a little warm spice while still having plenty pear flavor and that's definitely the case.
+But you can play around with flavors - that's one of the fun things with homemade jams!
+Other flavors to try include ginger, allspice, cloves or cinnamon.

 Do you really need that much sugar?